$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: The proposed optimization algorithm

 Carrying out simplifications on the diagonal matrices related to the absorbers, the dynamic stiffness matrix of the controlled structure $\mathbf{H}_c$ can be expressed as

 where $\mathbf{H}_A$ is a diagonal matrix given by

 Thus, the dynamic stiffness matrix of the controlled structure is equal to the sum of the dynamic stiffness matrix of the host structure and a rank-$N_a$ update representing the feedback action of the absorbers on the host structure.
-Consequently, the SMW formula can be used to compute the compliance of the controlled structure as

-The conditions under which the assumptions of the SMW formula are not verified (i.e., the singularity of $\mathbf{H}_0$ or $\mathbf{H}_A$) are discussed in~\ref{app:singular}.
+Consequently, the SMW formula can be used to compute the compliance of the controlled structure as Eq.~\eqref{eq:SMWFRF} can be subject to singularity issues in three cases.
+The first one is $\omega=0$, because $\mathbf{H}_A(0)$ is a zero matrix.
+In that case, Eq.~\eqref{eq:HCondensed} simply indicates that $\mathbf{H}^{-1}_c(0) = \mathbf{H}_0^{-1}(0)$.
+The second case occurs if any $m_{a,n}$ is zero, or if any pair $(c_{a,n},k_{a,n})$ is zero.
+These cases correspond to an absence of absorber or to an unattached absorber mass, which is irrelevant in the design problem.
+Finally, the SMW formula requires $\mathbf{H}_0$ to be non-singular.
+This condition might not be met at the resonance frequencies of an undamped host structure.
+In this case, a small amount of damping may be added to resolve this numerical issue while still representing faithfully the dynamics of the host.

 Finally, the compliance at a given displacement located by a vector $\mathbf{w}_u$, is